Oh My Food Recipes

 If it is from the refrigerator, I normally will slice them and pan fry them.
 Or, steam them for 5-10 mins.
 Some people like to dip the nian gao with eggs and pan fry them.

-Instructions for how to make instant pot Chinese New Year nian gao:
+Instructions for how to make nian gao:

 brown sugar and wheat starch in the silver bowl